 Flexibility and Stretching

 Stretching has always been part of any rehabilitation or training program.
-Traditionally coming into it’s own in the 1980s, how flexible you are as a dancer seems to be of constant concern for every dance I meet.
+Traditionally coming into it’s own in the 1980s, how flexible you are as a dancer seems to be of constant concern for every dancer or patient I meet.
 “I’m not very flexible” or “I have to work really hard to be flexible”.
 Many dancers will struggle with an ideal of how flexible they should be whether it is because of feedback from their teachers, friends, or because of comparisons that inevitably occur with other students.
 One of the most common errors I see in young dancers is repetitive stretching into compromising positions.
 While it seems like there is little harm being done at the time, it is not until a patient limps into my office with an MRI that shows a tear of the Ligamentum Teres at the hip which is detrimental for walking let alone dancing ever again.
 See image below.
 Direct stretching alone without instruction can have detrimental effects to the young adolescent body.
 By understanding the science behind body tissue we can better facilitate safe practices for our children.

 Types of stretches